jimblandy/context-switch/README.md

 # Comparison of Rust async and Linux thread context switch time

-These are two programs that create 500 tasks connected by pipes and measure how long it takes to propagate a single byte from the first to the last.
+These are two programs that create 500 tasks connected by pipes (like a “bucket brigade”) and measure how long it takes to propagate a single byte from the first to the last.
 One is implemented with threads, and the other is implemented with the Tokio crate's async I/O.

+    $ cd async-brigade
+    $ time cargo run --release
+       Compiling async-brigade v0.1.0 (/home/jimb/rust/async/context-switch/async-brigade)
+        Finished release [optimized] target(s) in 0.56s
+         Running `/home/jimb/rust/async/context-switch/target/release/async-brigade`
+    10000 iterations, 500 tasks, mean 1.858ms per iteration, stddev 129.544µs
+    12.49user 8.39system 0:19.37elapsed 107%CPU (0avgtext+0avgdata 152832maxresident)k
+    $

+    $ cd ../thread-brigade
+    $ time cargo run --release
+       Compiling thread-brigade v0.1.0 (/home/jimb/rust/async/context-switch/thread-brigade)
+        Finished release [optimized] target(s) in 0.26s
+         Running `/home/jimb/rust/async/context-switch/target/release/thread-brigade`
+    10000 iterations, 500 tasks, mean 2.763ms per iteration, stddev 537.584µs
+    10.16user 27.47system 0:28.26elapsed 133%CPU (0avgtext+0avgdata 133520maxresident)k
+    0inputs+5568outputs (13major+23830minor)pagefaults 0swaps
+    $

+In these runs, I'm seeing 1.8 / 2.7 ≅ 0.67 or a 30% speedup from going async.
+The `thread-brigade` version has a resident set size of about 6.1MiB, whereas `async-brigade` runs in about 2.2MiB.

+If we run the test with 50000 tasks (and reduce the number of iterations to 100), the speedup doesn't change much, but `thread-brigade` requires a 466MiB resident set, whereas `async-brigade` runs in around 21MiB.
+That's 10kiB of memory being actively touched by each task, versus 0.4kiB, about a twentieth.
+I assume the difference in memory consumption is due to the need for every thread to get its own pessimistically sized stack, versus a right-sized future.

+This microbenchmark doesn't do much, but a real application would add to each task's working set, and that difference might become less significant.
+But I was able to run async-brigade with 250,000 workers; I wasn't able to get my laptop to run 250,000 threads at all.

+There are differences in the system calls performed by the two versions:

+- In `thread-brigade`, each task does a single `recvfrom` and a `write` per iteration.

+- In `async-brigade`, each task does one `recvfrom` and one `write`, neither of which block, and then one more `recvfrom`, which returns `EAGAIN` and suspends the task.
+Then control returns to the executor, which calls `epoll` to see which task to wake up next.

 ## Running tests with large numbers of threads